 - Please visit the Orthopaedics Fellowship webpage for more information.

 The Department of Physical Medicine and Rehabilitation hosts medical students from Cleveland Clinic Lerner College of Medicine and Case Western Reserve University Medical School as part of required rotations in the care of persons with disabilities.
 Our faculty is also active in didactic medical student teaching and administrative committees in the Lerner College.
 Medical student rotations and externships are also tailored to meet the interest and needs of first through fourth year medical students.
 Opportunities for research and clinical training are available in areas related to disability and the therapy disciplines, musculoskeletal rehabilitation, spine rehabilitation, pain management, and electrodiagnosis.
 Most rotations are four weeks in duration.
 The broad scope of training available at Cleveland Clinic brings students from around the world to our campus.

-The summer and fall will mark our inaugural year for the new residency in Physical Medicine and Rehabilitation at Cleveland Clinic.
-Working through the National Resident Matching Program, we will welcome our first class of PG2 trainees in July of 2016.
+In July 2016 we welcomed our first class of resident trainees into the new residency in Physical Medicine and Rehabilitation at Cleveland Clinic.
+Working through the National Resident Matching Program we have not recruited our fourth group of residents.

 Our department is also a popular choice for visiting residents choosing elective rotations in sports, pain management, and neurological rehabilitation.
 Training rotations are also made available to visiting graduate medical education trainees appropriate to the level of their training licensure, and malpractice coverage.